 Until one becomes too old.
 Paradoxically, once people pass an age where they are too unattractive, or deemed unfit to serve society, or it is gauged too expensive to prolong their lives, seniors will rightly fear having wandered into a 1970s-era Charleton Heston movie.

-Here are just a sample of what we will see in the tsunami of regulations about to appear from Obamacare, as the tweet above shows is already happening in Britain.
+Here are just a sample of what we will see in the tsunami of regulations about to appear from Obamacare.

 - Ever-present calls for more spending.
 Bureaucracies are like malignant cancers which grow without restraint unless their food supply (money) is cut off.
 This has happened in every country which implemented socialized medicine.